The studio is closed during the lockdown but will re-open on may 16th.

 - Firing of students’ best piece.
 (Additional raw pieces may be fired at a cost of £2.50 each).

 A NOTE ABOUT THE CERAMIC PROCESS:

 Our Pottery lessons and courses make great Christmas and birthday gifts!
 If you know someone who would love one, pop in to the studio and pick one up.
-Vouchers are available for any amount up to £100.
+Vouchers are available for any amount and can be purchased from the gallery shop on the ground floor.
 Purchase one for one or more complete sessions or use them as part payment towards several lessons.

 If you would like further information or would like to book for any of the courses above, give us a call or drop in to the gallery:

 - Amanda – 07914 382258